unloggedio/server/README.md

 # Unlogged Server
 The unlogged server is a self-hosted service, that can be used with plugin and SDK.
-Deploy the production service with SDK.
-The logs for the process will get pushed to the unlogged server.
-Then the intellij IDEA can download the test candidates, and the production traffic can be replayed.
+Deploy the production service with SDK and it will push the logs to unlogged server.
+Then the intellij IDEA can download the test candidates, and the production traffic can be replayed locally.

 <p align="center">
   <img src="static/server_side_data_flow.png" height="400">